 SESA is also responsible for checking the correctness of the uploaded information.
 For instance, if individual states the incorrect or false name of the company, the SESA is checking it on the RS portal.
 As for the registered self-employed the RS is easily checks the information regarding the source of information in the first quarter of 2020.

 Decree (N01 – 213/o) issued by the Minister of IDPLHSA on May 21, 2020.

+The Stakeholder Engagement Plan (5.
+Grievance Redress Mechanism ) of Georgia Emergency COVID-19 Response Project